jacobhanson1010/csce4444/README.md

 ## Instructions

+### NOTE: If you already have the converted csv data, skip to Step 9

 1. Make sure you have Java downloaded and installed
 2. Make sure you have Eclipse downloaded and installed
     * Java and Eclipse architectures need to match, 32-bit and 32-bit, or 64-bit and 64-bit